 Assist Character: Koume, Little Zenmai and Cyborg K9, as soon as you collect three scrolls that summon one of them.

 Awesome but Impractical: In the original Haggle Man, it would be more probable that you'd summon your buddy in the completely wrong time (for instance, K9 when the enemies are on the other floor or Koume when they're outside the screen range), thanks to the fact that they're summoned instantly when you pick up the third scroll that's required to summon them.
 That would be later "fixed" for the sequel where you can choose when to summon them by pressing Up+B once you've collected three scrolls.

 Dub Name Change: The Princess's actual name, never mentioned in the localizations, appears to be Hoozuki; Cyborg K9 is actually Karakuri Ken.
 Speaking of "karakuri", which roughly means "wind-up toy", if you stick to the Japanese title of the series, Haggle Man would be less of a stereotypical "intellegent robot" to you.

-Goomba Stomp: One of two ways to kill enemies in the first two Haggle Man games.
+Goomba Stomp: One way to stun and then kill enemies in the two games.

 Good Bad Translation: Intentional: his original name is Haguruman, which is a pun on the Japanese word for "gear".
 Extended in the 3rd game, where he can equip Hagglegears, or Geargears.

 Sequel Difficulty Spike: The second game wastes no time in overwhelming you with enemies.
 Also, all bosses now have multiple HP.

 Spelling Bonus: A partial example: entering any 3 doors in the alphabetical order changes all the doors in the level to the same color, allowing you to operate all of them at the same time until they become desynchronized, and entering them in the reverse alphabetical order repairs Haggleman if he's damaged, allowing him to take another hit.